BartolHrg/ZZC/README.md

 	}
 }
 ```
+There is a schema for this in `./zzc-config-schema.json`.
+To use it in VSCode, add this to your settings: `"json.schemas": [{"fileMatch": ["*.zzc.config.json"], "url": "file:///path/to/local/zzc-config-schema.json" or "https://raw.githubusercontent.com/BartolHrg/ZZC/refs/heads/main/zzc-config-schema.json"}]`

 Everything is optional.

 `paths` are paths.
 If some path doesn't exist, it will be generated. (`var` can't be used here)